St James' Way 7 days

 Accommodation

 Your final night will be spent at the Moxy Hotel in Southampton, close to the end of the route and the historic city centre.
-Enjoy a well-deserved celebratory drink and meal at the Wellington pub in Bugle Street, taking time to appreciate your achievement, orat one of the many other pubs and restaurants in the city.
+Enjoy a well-deserved celebratory drink and meal at the Wellington pub in Bugle Street, taking time to appreciate your achievement, or at one of the many other pubs and restaurants in the city.

 Prices